dhis2/wow-backend/guides/git_commit_messages.md

 3. **Do not end the subject line with a period**: Trailing punctuation is unnecessary in subject lines.

-### Use the imperative mood in the subject line

-Imperative means as if giving a command.
+4. **Use the imperative mood in the subject line:** Imperative means as if giving a command.
 Start the subject lines with a verb.
 Examples: "Update spacecraft launch module", "Refactor JSONB user type".
 Good verbs to start the subject with are: Add, Fix, Start, Refactor, Reformat, Optimize, Introduce, Document.

-### Use the body to explain what and why

-Use git commit message bodies to communicate what you are doing and why.
+5. **Use the body to explain what and why:** Use git commit message bodies to communicate what you are doing and why.
 This is very helpful to other developers to stay up to date on developments in master.